m-trivedi/m-trivedi/README.md

 ### [Remote Procedural Calls](https://github.com/m-trivedi/remote-procedural-calls)
 - Implemented a remote procedural call system in C that enables a remote server to track over 100 connected clients and service multiple client requests concurrently by utilizing multi-threading (pthreads).

-### Radized: Radiology Digitized
-- A PHP website with SQL DB that helps doctors provide radiological interpretations to diagnostic centers.
+- **Radized: Radiology Digitized** A PHP website with SQL DB that helps doctors provide radiological interpretations to diagnostic centers.
-- The repository of radized is currently private.
-Email me to see the project code.

-###
-- **[Flora](https://github.com/m-trivedi/flora)** A Python application (PyQT5) with SQL database to make counselling services more accessible for over 2000 students.
+- **[Flora](https://github.com/m-trivedi/flora)**: A PyQT5 Python application with SQL DB to make counselling services more accessible for over 2000 students.
 - **[NeoConvo](https://github.com/m-trivedi/neoconvo)**: A PHP social networking website that allows users to post, message, and connect with other users.

 <!--